 - The Watch List (5 to 9 non-described DVDs) consists of Magnolia and Well Go.
 Better start thinking about AD!

 - In our analysis of all 415 DVDs identified by the DVDs Release Dates site and/or located in stores in 2019, only 41% (169) had description tracks, an 8% improvement over last year, though it is interesting to see that the total number of DVDs has been steadily declining.

 Additional Information About Described DVDs

 - The Described and Captioned Media Program (DCMP) provides audio described educational DVDs for students with disabilities from their library of 8000+ titles.
 You can search DCMP Titles here.

 - Don’t Make Low-Vision Viewers Choose Between Vibrant 4K Picture and Audio Description.

-- If you want to rent described videos, about the only chain of stores left is Family Video and kiosks like Redbox.
+- If you want to rent described videos, about the only option left are Redbox kiosks.

 - If you want to borrow described videos, see our list of locations to borrow DVDs by state.

 - For audio described DVDs outside the USA, see our International page.